exasol/hana-virtual-schema/doc/user_guide/user_guide.md

 ### Unparameterized Column Type `DECIMAL`

-In HANA you are allowed to create columns of type `DECIMAL` without parameterizing them.
+In Hana you are allowed to create columns of type `DECIMAL` without parameterizing them.
 I.e. you can skip the part in the brackets.

-What the Virtual Schemas get from the HANA JDBC driver as column metadata is a column of precision 34 and scale 0.
+What the Virtual Schemas get from the Hana JDBC driver as column metadata is a column of precision 34 and scale 0.
 So in theory this column's values should behave like a 34-digit integer number.
 Tests that we conducted with a SQL editor though show that the values can have fractional digits.
 In fact values of this column type behave like floating point numbers.

 Unfortunately we can't tell the metadata of columns defined with `DECIMAL` and `DECIMAL(34,0)` appart even though they behave differently.